— KEY TAKEAWAYS

 Plans & Pricing

-Virtuous CRM is a donor management and fundraising platform designed to help nonprofits enhance donor relationships and improve fundraising efficiency via automation features and integrated tools for managing campaigns.
+Virtuous CRM is a donor management and fundraising platform heavily focused on helping nonprofits enhance donor relationships and improve fundraising efficiency via robust automation features.
+However, this deep focus on automation and integration comes with significant complexity and high onboarding costs that may pose barriers for smaller organizations.

 Key Features